Skip to content

 Why Work with Diversified Insurance Brokers?

 Since 1980, we’ve specialized in high-risk life insurance and helped thousands of clients secure coverage despite medical, occupational, or avocational challenges.
 With access to 75+ carriers and an advocacy-first approach, we work for you—not the insurance companies.
-Our goal is to secure the most cost-effective coverage possible, whether you’re facing a temporary flat extra or a complex underwriting challenge.
+Our role is to understand your story, translate it into underwriting language, and push for the most cost-effective coverage that still meets your goals.

 Talk to a Flat Extra Expert